Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Related works

-Feature selection is to be not mistaken with dimensionality reduction, sometimes called feature reduction, which is the process of finding a latent space of lower dimension leveraging good manifolds for clustering, f.e. using matrix factorisation~\cite{shen_integrative_2012}.
-Moreover, by enforcing the projection matrix to be sparse, feature selection can be recovered in the original space~\cite{bouveyron_discriminative_2014}.
-Similarly, subspace clustering seeks to find clusters in different subspaces of the data. ~\cite{zografos_discriminative_2013, chen_discriminative_2018} and is thus an extension of feature selection~\cite{parsons_subspace_2004}, notably with the motivation that several latent variables could explain the heterogeneity of the data~\cite{vandewalle_multi-partitions_2020}.
-However, such problems usually incorporate a mechanism to merge clusterings which is challenging as well while we are interested in a method that selects features while producing a single clustering output.
+Feature selection should not be mistaken with dimensionality reduction, sometimes called feature reduction, which is the process of finding a latent space of lower dimension leveraging good manifolds for clustering, e.g. using matrix factorisation~\citep{shen_integrative_2012}.
+In this sense, methods seeking a sparse subspace for spectral clustering~\citep{peng_feature_2016} or for KMeans clustering through PCA~\citep{long_flexible_2021} are discriminative.
+However, the nature of such projection forces the clustering to be done according to linear boundaries due to the projections.
+Still, by enforcing the projection matrix to be sparse, feature selection can be recovered in the original space~\citep{bouveyron_discriminative_2014}.
+Similarly, subspace clustering seeks to find clusters in different subspaces of the data~\citep{zografos_discriminative_2013, chen_discriminative_2018} and is thus an extension of feature selection~\citep{parsons_subspace_2004}, particularly with the motivation that several latent variables could explain the heterogeneity of the data~\citep{vandewalle_multi-partitions_2020}.
+However, such problems usually incorporate a mechanism to merge clusters, which is challenging as well, while we are interested in a method that selects features while producing a single clustering output.

-Finally, models for clustering in feature selection are often model-based~\cite{scrucca_clustvarsel_2018, raftery_variable_2006, maugis_variable_2009}, implying that they assume a parametric mixture model that can either explain the distribution of the data, as well as the distribution of the irrelevant variables.
-To perform well, these methods need a good selection criterion to compare models with one another~\cite{raftery_variable_2006, marbac_variable_2020, maugis_variable_2009}.
-To the best of our knowledge, there does not exist models for joint feature selection and clustering in the discriminative sense of~\citet{minka_discriminative_2005} and ~\citet{krause_discriminative_2010}, i.e. models that only design $p_\theta(y|\vec{x})$.
-Finally, most of these generative wrapper methods hardly scale both in sample quantity and/or variable quantity.
+Finally, clustering models in feature selection are often model-based~\citep{scrucca_clustvarsel_2018, raftery_variable_2006, maugis_variable_2009}, which implies that they assume a parametric mixture model that can explain the distribution of the data, including the distribution of irrelevant variables.
+To perform well, these methods need a good selection criterion to compare models with one another~\citep{raftery_variable_2006, marbac_variable_2020, maugis_variable_2009}.
+To the best of our knowledge, there do not exist models for joint feature selection and clustering in the discriminative sense of~\citet{minka_discriminative_2005} and ~\citet{krause_discriminative_2010}, i.e., models that only design $p_\theta(y|\vec{x})$ with end-to-end training.
+Finally, most of these generative wrapper methods hardly scale in both sample quantity and/or variable quantity.